3rd-Eden/payper/utils/README.md

 packages that do consume these API's often expose these methods on their instances as well.
 E.g. `extract -> Payper#extract`.

-The following utilities are available
+The following utilities are available:

 ### extract